bihor/fp_newsletter/Documentation/Configuration/Index.rst

 searchPidMode                     integer     Search in tt_address: 0: only in the 1. folder; 1: in all folders°    0
 deleteMode                        integer     1: set deletion flag; 2: delete entry                                 1 languageMode                      integer     0: uses -1 if L>0; 1: uses the sys_language_uid from pages            0
-categoryMode                      integer     0: only cat./groups specified in module_sys_dmail_category; 1: all    1
+categoryMode                      integer     0: only categories/groups specified in categoryOrGroup; 1: all        1
-categoryOrderBy                   string      category order by: title, sorting or uid                              title dmUnsubscribeMode                 integer     0: direct unsubscription with link from direct_mail; 1: show form.
-0 module_sys_dmail_html             integer     0: only TEXT; 1: TEXT and HTML; -1: ignore this field in tt_address   1 module_sys_dmail_category         string      List of categories (uid) from sys_dmail_category or fe_groups°° password                          string      Password for the fe_users table. random creates a random password.    random reCAPTCHA_site_key                string      Website-key for Google reCaptcha v3. reCAPTCHA_secret_key              string      Secret key for Google reCaptcha v3
+categoryOrderBy                   string      category order by: title, sorting or uid                              title unsubscribeMode                   integer     0: direct unsubscription with a link from Luxletter; 1: show a form   0 categoryOrGroup                   string      List of categories/groups (uid) from sys_category or fe_groups°° html                              integer     0: only TEXT; 1: TEXT and HTML; -1: ignore mail-fields in tt_address  1 password                          string      Password for the fe_users table. random creates a random password.    random reCAPTCHA_site_key                string      Website-key for Google reCaptcha v3. reCAPTCHA_secret_key              string      Secret key for Google reCaptcha v3